zhouzhounice/hervestDay/React源码/react-class-source-code/react-hooks/fixtures/dom/README.md

 yarn start
 ```

-The `start` command runs a script that copies over the local build of react into
+The `start` index runs a script that copies over the local build of react into
 the public directory.